 Katie Kollwitz was a German artist, one of the foremost graphic artists of her time.
-She is best known for her prints, lithographs, woodcuts, and sculptures of bronze and granite that explore emotionally charged issues, such as war, poverty, injustice, and hunger.
+She is best known for her prints, lithographs, woodcuts, and sculptures of bronze and granite that explored emotionally charged issues, such as war, poverty, injustice, and hunger.
 Her style was always figurative and independent of modernist styles.

-Her empathetic and respectful “March of the Weavers” 1892 is from the print series “A Weavers’ Revolt” which depicted the 1844 uprising of Silesian factory workers.
-In the best of these, she takes us into the homes of weavers – small, dark rooms with shafts of light – and makes that dark world believable.
+Her empathetic and respectful “March of the Weavers” 1892 is from the print series “A Weavers’ Revolt” 1893-1897, which depicted the uprising of Silesian factory workers in 1844.
+In the best of these prints, she takes us into the homes of weavers – small, dark rooms with shafts of light – and makes that dark world believable.
 This work gained her immediate recognition and established her as an artist concerned with depicting the plight of the downtrodden.

 Kollwitz’s second and greatest cycle, the “Peasants’ War” series, was completed a decade later between 1902-1908.
 These seven etchings depicted a sixteenth-century rebellion.
 In the famous “Uprising” 1902-1903, the legendary leader of the revolt, Black Anna, throws up her arms to urge on the peasant insurrection.
 She herself was the model for Black Anna seen also in “The Outbreak” 1903.

 Under the Nazi regime, her work was listed as degenerate, and she was fired from her teaching position at the Prussian Academy of Arts.
 In 1940, her husband died, and in 1942 her grandson died in World War II.
 Undaunted by these losses, Kollwitz turned her grief into some of her most powerful work.
 Her legacy is not limited to her art but encompasses her incredible strength and courage to endure and to help the oppressed.

 “Kathe Kollwitz: Prints, Process, Politics” will be exhibited at the Getty Center from December through March, 2020.